Skip to main content

 That's 4 completely unrelated connections, or 8 for redundancy.

-Deploying FCR will not save you any connections; in fact, you will add!
-Whereas now you have 4 connections, or 8 for redundancy, with FCR, you will have one pair of redundant connections for each endpoint to FCR, or 8 connections, 16 for redundancy.
+Deploying FCR will not save you any connections; in fact, you will add some.
+Whereas now you have 4 connections, or 8 for redundancy, with FCR, you will have one pair of redundant connections for each endpoint to FCR, meaning 8 connections, 16 for redundancy.
 However, you will have a single point to manage all of the routing and controls, and precise knowledge of all of the connections and traffic flows, including auditing and security controls.

 Routing No Overlap